XSiling/CSE210-Project/README.md

 4. **Start the Server:**

-    Launch the Node.js server using the following command.
+    Launch the servers using the following commands in different terminal instances.

     ```bash
-    node src/server.js
+    npm run server1
     ```
+    ```bash
+    npm run server2
+    ```

-    The server will start running at `http://localhost:3000`.
+    The servers will start running.

 5. **Launch the Website:**